 A subject deemed completed in recognition of prior learning where you have demonstrated proficiency in a subject to the satisfaction of the Course Director or Course Coordinator.

-The Credit and Pathway Planner (CPP) is a portal for you to request credit, otherwise known as recognition of prior learning (RPL).
+The Credit and Pathway Planner (CPP) is a system for you to request RPL.

 You'll need to enter your previous learning (provider and course or subjects) to submit your application for credit.
-You can then return to the portal to monitor progress of that application.
+You can then return to the portal to monitor your application's progress.

 Once we receive your complete application (all supporting documents such as transcripts, subject outlines are attached), please allow 20 working days for processing.

 If it's close to census date and you're waiting for the outcome, it's a good idea to discuss subject options with your Course Director.
 Contact details for your course should be available on your Interact2 course site.

 If you're having trouble with the planner, check out the help guides below.